rstudio-conf-2022/wtf-rstats/README.md

 ### Personal R Administration (2 sessions)

- - Identify where software and configuration files are located on your operating system via base R, {fs}, {usethis}, and {devtools} functions.
+ - Identify where software, packages, and configuration files are located on your operating system via base R, {fs}, {usethis}, and {devtools} functions.

  - Explain the scope and purpose of `.Renviron` and `.Rprofile` configuration files